-Chorus Hamilton (formerly the Mohawk College Community Choir) is a Registered Charitable Arts Organization and is one of Hamilton’s finest choral ensembles.
-Founded in 1968 to participate in the opening of Mohawk College ’s Fennell Campus, the choir is now a 75-member semi-professional choral society.
+Chorus Hamilton is a Registered Charitable Arts Organization and is one of Hamilton’s finest choral ensembles.
+Founded in 1968 to participate in the opening of Mohawk College, Fennell Campus, our choir continues to grow and is now approximately an 80 member semi-professional choral society.

-The ensemble performs a large variety of music – from chamber music to the greatest large scale works in the choral repertoire with orchestral accompaniment and world class soloists.
-The choir collaborates regularly with orchestras and other symphonic choirs.
+The ensemble performs a large variety of music from chamber music to the greatest large scale works in the choral repertoire, with orchestral accompaniment and world class soloists.

-Chorus Hamilton has been invited to perform with the University of Guelph Symphony, the Brantford Symphony Orchestra, the Redeemer University Sinfonia, the Hamilton Youth Orchestra and Symphony on the Bay.
-In addition, the choir has collaborated with the McMaster University Choir and Fanshawe Chorus London in several large scale choral events.
-The choir performs concerts throughout Southwestern Ontario.
+In the past, Chorus Hamilton has been invited to perform with the University of Guelph Symphony, the Brantford Symphony Orchestra, the Redeemer University Sinfonia and others.
+In addition to performing concerts throughout Southwestern Ontario, we have also collaborated with the McMaster University Choir and Fanshawe Chorus London.

 Dr. Erika Reiman – Accompanist

 Dr. Reiman studied piano at Mount Allison and McGill Universities and earned a PhD in musicology from the University of Toronto.
 She is the author of Schumann’s Piano Cycles and the Novels of Jean Paul, published by the University of Rochester Press in 2004.
-In addition to her piano teaching duties at Brock University she is active as soloist, accompanist, and chamber musician throughout Southern Ontario.
-In 2008 she was the soloist in the premiere performance of David Fawcett’s Concerto for Piano and Orchestra.
-She performs regularly with Chorus Hamilton, the Duet Club Chorus of Hamilton, the Hamilton Children’s Choir and Trio Surgite, and enjoys long-term collaborations with many fine Niagara and Hamilton musicians including Brock’s Gordon Cleland, Vera Alekseeva, Zoltan Kalman, and Patricia Dydnansky.
+In addition to teaching piano at Brock University Erika is active as a soloist, accompanist, and chamber musician throughout Southern Ontario.
+She is the regular accompanist for Chorus Hamilton and performs regularly with the Duet Club Chorus of Hamilton, the Hamilton Children’s Choir, Trio Surgite and Chorus Hamilton.
 In 2016, she joined the faculty of Brott Opera as a repetiteur and vocal coach.